Texas vs. Kansas State NCAA Football Odds, Plays and Insights | November 26, 2021

 Kansas State Stats and Trends

-- Kansas State has six wins against the spread in 11 games this season.

-- The Wildcats have been underdogs by 3 points or more three times this season and covered the spread once.
+- This year, the Wildcats have just one ATS win in three games as an underdog of 3 points or more.

-- Kansas State's games this year have hit the over on five of 11 set point totals (45.5%).
+- Kansas State's games this season have gone over the total in five out of 11 opportunities (45.5%).

-- Kansas State is 3-0 against the spread and 3-0 overall when the team scores more than 32.4 points.
+- When Kansas State records more than 32.4 points, it is 3-0 against the spread and 3-0 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.